kaihendry/dabase.com/content/blog/sloc-the-Web.md

 ---
 title: SLOC the Web
 date: 2020-07-04T09:24:09+08:00
-description: Notes on trying to measure the Web's implementation
+description: Notes on trying to measure the Web's client, aka the browser
 ---

 <style>